Autonomous-Finance/aos-packages/packages/subscribable/README.md

 That being said, `subscribable` is designed to allow you to easily implement a **fully automated mechanism on top** of it, in your process which uses the package.

-### No global state pollution
+### Minimal global state pollution

-Except for the `_G.Handlers.list`, the package affects nothing in the global space of your project.
+The package affects nothing in the global space of your project, except for the `_G.Handlers.list` and `_G.DB` (if you opt for the *DB* flavour).
 The state needed for subscribable capabilities is **encapsulated in the package module**.

+When opting for the *DB* flavour you'll probably be using sqlite in your own application code.
+For an efficient and yet convenient usage, this package makes `DB = sqlite3.open_memory()` a global singleton so that you wouldn't have to access it via the required package.
+Please keep in mind that this assignment only occurs once you require `subscribable` into your process.

-However, for upgradability we recommend assigning the required package to a global variable of your process (see below).
+For upgradability we recommend assigning the required package to a global variable of your process (see below).

 ## Upgrading your process